 1. Framing Nail Gun

 These heavy-duty nailers are used in building and in larger construction jobs for nails up to 3.5 inches in size.
-You will commonly be using a framing nailer to build homes, decks, fences and the like.
+You’ll probably use a framing nailer if you’re building homes, decks, fences and the like.

 Considering the heavy nature of the work they do, framing nailers are usually quite air hungry.
 We recommend purchasing a compressor with a minimum of 5 CFM and a capacity to generate 80-120 PSI for your framing gun.